l0k0ms/log-workshop/workshop/exercise_1/README.md

   * `curl -X GET http://localhost:8080/think/?subject=music`
   * `curl -X GET http://localhost:8080/think/?subject=humankind`

   Either test this in your vagrant box or on your computer directly.
-The `8080` port is binded between the vagrant host and guest.
+The `8080` port is bound between the vagrant host and guest.

   If curl is not available on your machine, try to access `http://localhost:8080/think/?subject=technology` in your favorite browser.